Best Coffee Shops in Midtown NYC | Quality + Atmosphere

 Photos: Bluestone Lane

-Like Little Collins, Bluestone Lane is more of a cafe than coffee shop.
-I just love the Bluestone Lane brand…even if it is becoming a popular chain with 38 locations and growing in several states.
+I just love the Bluestone Lane brand…even if it is becoming a popular chain with 38 locations and growing across several states.

 The avocado smash toast is one of my favorites alongside their gluten free banana bread with whipped ricotta and berries.
 I’m also a fan of their granola, rainbow bowl, and salmon brioche.